EugeneGaiworonski/EugeneGaiworonski/README.md

 - 👋 Hi, I’m @EugeneGaiworonski
 - 👀 I’m interested in vintage computer architecture, like System/360, PDP etc., assembler programming
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something interesting.
 - 📫 How to reach me.
-My e-mail e.glowacki@list.ru
+My e-mail e.gaiworonski@sochi.com

 <!---
 EugeneGaiworonski/EugeneGaiworonski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.